Have you heard about the WordPress microsite?

 The microsite mapping function is robust, adaptable, and usable in a wide variety of situations.
 The fundamental element that makes microsites so powerful is the ability to map any post type to a specific domain.
 You can now organize different parts of your WordPress site into their subdomains or subdirectories.

-Changes URL based on subdomain or domain
+Change URL based on subdomain or domain

 Microsites do more than just move information to a different domain or subdomain.
-They also change the links to all the internal resources that are under them.
+They can also change the links to all the internal resources that are under them.

 In other words, all the pictures that are stored on your WordPress server will immediately use the microsite domain or subdomain instead of the main domain.